Genivia/ugrep/README.md

 Download **ugrep** from https://github.com/Genivia/ugrep

-Prebuilt binaries for Linux, Mac OS X, and Windows are included in the `bin` directory.
+Prebuilt binaries for Mac OS X and Windows are included in the `bin` directory.
 All versions of ugrep are designed to run from the command line interface (CLI).

 There are two Windows versions: `ugrep\bin\win32\ugrep.exe` and `ugrep\bin\win64\ugrep.exe`.
 Depending on your system, add the 32 or 64 bit